Circular Malton & Norton's Story

 We are a handful of enthusiasts (not environmental activists) who recognise the majority like ourselves want to make a difference in tackling climate change but hesitate to do things differently for a variety of reasons.
 We came together as strangers inspired by the idea of a circular economy but without knowing much about it.

-Starting with someone explaining the concept of an anaerobic digester, we realised we had the solution to our headlines to have "zero food waste from Yorkshire's food capital" and "have our town waste power our town" and our first project was launched: a Community AD that will take the food and bio waste from our local manufacturers, breweries, shops, schools and hotels and go "Direct to AD" to convert into heat, power, biomethane and biofertiliser for neighbouring buildings, businesses, farms and others.
+Starting with someone explaining the concept of an anaerobic digester (AD), we realised we had the solution to our headlines to have "zero food waste from Yorkshire's food capital" and "have our town waste power our town" and our first project was launched: a Community AD that will take the food and bio waste from our local manufacturers, breweries, shops, schools and hotels and go "Direct to AD" to convert into heat, power, biomethane and biofertiliser for neighbouring buildings, businesses, farms and others.
 It is intended to be a beacon and offer sustainable advantages.
-It will have an educational centre so visitors can learn how waste is transformed to energy, how circular ways of working can be created in every part of our lives and ultimately create active sustainable mindsets in every family and business.
+It will have an educational centre so visitors can learn how waste is transformed into energy, how circular ways of working can be created in every part of our lives and ultimately create active sustainable mindsets in every family and business.

 Our stakeholder map has been extensive and ongoing - creating advocates, challengers and building relationships with the handful of people who share our vision and have the authority to help create reality - land agents, developers, council officers and technical experts.

-In parallel, we have consistently shared stories and created a 2 way dialogue with residents, particularly to reach those who are not normally active environmentally.
-We engaged research specialists so feedback was objective, and adjusted our plans to address concerns as well as 45 minute phone calls to listen or facebook live Q&A. We are very proud of the feedback, support and reputation we have created - most of this during the extra constraints of the pandemic.
+In parallel, we have consistently shared stories and created a 2-way dialogue with residents, particularly to reach those who are not normally active environmentally.
+We engaged research specialists so feedback was objective, and adjusted our plans to address concerns as well as 45-minute phone calls to listen or Facebook live Q&A. We are very proud of the feedback, support and reputation we have created - most of this during the extra constraints of the pandemic.
 Based on this and the confidence in the impact and legacy of our mission, we took on the extra responsibility to become a CIC.

 Following a comprehensive feasibility assessment for the AD concept, we secured RCEF stage 2 funds to deliver a business plan and planning permission.
 We are now in the exciting phase having appointed technical experts & developers, to see this implemented over the next 10 months and probably sooner.
-We expect our Community AD to be operationally by 2023.
+We expect our Community AD to be operational by 2023.

-Find a few people passionate about being bold in driving change across a town - know and leverage their skills so everyone has a part to play (speakers, project managers, reflectors, doers - are the key)
+Find a few people passionate about being bold in driving change across a town - know and leverage their skills so everyone has a part to play (speakers, project managers, reflectors, doers - are the key).

-We have stated not only to become Yorkshire and possibly the UK's 1st circular market town but stated we are a pilot and want to be a showcase for the UK (that attracts interest and support)
+We have stated not only to become Yorkshire and possibly the UK's 1st circular market town but stated we are a pilot and want to be a showcase for the UK (that attracts interest and support).

-Start with a headline - ours was "zero food waste from Yorkshire's food capital"
+Start with a headline - ours was "zero food waste from Yorkshire's food capital".

-Reach out to experts but only work with them if they share passion for your vision - we have secured world experts, national experts and experts who happen to live locally
+Reach out to experts but only work with them if they share passion for your vision - we have secured world experts, national experts and experts who happen to live locally.

 Write briefs for your vision, the role of this specific fund/ tender/ activity and specifically what is to be delivered, what you will do with the outcomes, so everyone has clarity and you move forward in strides.